Tenterfield School of Arts: Heritage listing

 As at 11 October 2000, the Sir Henry Parkes Memorial School of Arts is of historic significance as the venue for the now famous "Tenterfield Oration" delivered by Sir Henry Parkes on 24 October 1889.
-The School of Arts has also has a long social and cultural association with the construction of Tenterfield as a community and the functioning as a community facility.
+The School of Arts also has a long social and cultural association with the construction of Tenterfield as a community and the functioning as a community facility.
 Architecturally Sir Henry Parkes Memorial School of Arts is a prominent building reflecting the society and era dating back to the 1870s.
 The building and location reflect the beginning of a community functioning politically and creatively as a whole.

 The Tenterfield School of Arts was listed on the New South Wales State Heritage Register on 1 March 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Sir Henry Parkes Memorial School of Arts is of historic significance as the venue for the now famous "Tenterfield Oration" delivered by Sir Henry Parkes on 24 October 1889.
 The Tenterfield Municipal Library operates in the School of Arts today having maintained continuous occupancy of the site with this function since its predecessor, the Literary institute, was first established there in 1871.
 The halls within the complex continue their historical function as the main meeting place of the town.
 The school is the first building to be held in custodianship by the National Trust of Australia (NSW).

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.